 The easiest way to record your measurements is to use a tape measure to measure the actual wall from one end to the other.
 Record the measurements on your drawing in feet and inches.

-Start at the beginning of a wall and measure the distance from there to the beginning of a door, window, or other permanent structure.
+Start at the beginning of a the longest wall and measure the width of the room.
+Measure the distance from there to the beginning of a door, window, or other permanent structure.
 Mark that measurement on your plan.
 See image below.

 Measure the next item on the wall, mark it on the plan, and continue measuring and marking everything all the way across the wall.